PicGo/PicGo-Doc/docs/en/guide/config.md

 `2.4.0` adds a bulk edit feature for domains inside the album area.
 For example, when you have multiple URLs that start with `https://www.a.com/...` and you want to switch them all to `www.b.com`, you can select those images and run this action.

 ::: warning Note
 You have to select the images before running the bulk edit.
-Use the ImgBed filter to quickly limit the scope.
+Use the image host filter to quickly limit the scope.
 :::

 ![](https://pics.molunerfinn.com/doc/ee314dfc-7699-4ceb-8638-cafe7948bd5a)

-## Img Area
+## Image Host Area

 ### SM.MS <Badge text="2.3.0+" />